 We award grants of up to $40,000 per project, with an additional $10,000 reserved for business development milestones.
 In addition, we will pair each team with a skilled CoMotion Advisor.

 Funds are awarded to researchers for direct project costs for up to 12 months.
 Applications are accepted each year in the spring and fall.
-Following approval, funds are awarded on a milestone-based schedule worked out with your Innovation Manager and the Innovation Fund team.
+Following approval, funds are awarded on a milestone-based schedule worked out with your Innovation Manager and the Innovation Investments team.
 We strongly encourage that you use funds for product development and marketing purposes.
 No basic research will be funded.
 UW Principal Investigator salaries are not eligible for funding.
 Please discuss your proposed budget in advance with the Innovation Fund team or your Innovation Manager to identify other non-fundable expenses.

 A final review committee of CoMotion and WRF staff, senior executives, and local investors will rank projects by market opportunity and likelihood that Innovation Fund funding will influence the probability of the project making a social or commercial impact.